 I have been writing (mostly) nonfiction for The New Yorker since 2006 and have been a staff writer since 2010.
-In 2010 I published a bestselling nonfiction book called The Possessed (2010).
+Also in 2010, I published a bestselling nonfiction book called The Possessed.
 It was a collection of comic interconnected essays about the pursuit of Russian literature, and was a finalist for a National Book Critics Circle Award.

 I have a PhD in comparative literature from Stanford University.
 That’s one of the hilarious things you can read about in The Possessed.
 I also wrote about PhDs here, in the kind of essay I don’t write anymore, now that I have grown gentle with age.
-I have taught at Stanford University and Baruch College.
-Between 2010 and 2013, I was writer in residence at Koç University in Istanbul.
-The year after that, I was a fellow at the Cullman Center for Writers and Scholars at the New York Public Library.
+I have taught at Stanford University and have been the Sidney Harman Writer-in-Residence at Baruch College, as well as a writer in residence at Koç University in Istanbul, and a fellow at the Cullman Center for Writers and Scholars at the New York Public Library.

 Here is a picture of me taken in 2017 by Beowulf Sheehan: